 - Do members have the potential in all three categories to advance their skills to the level required by the team’s purpose and goals?

 - Are the team members, individually and collectively willing to spend the time to help themselves and others learn and develop skills?

-Essential management operating systems should be common to all members.
-These will differ from team to team but should include guidelines for and competence with such context-independent “tools” as priority-setting, planning and managing plans, problem-solving, decision-making, coaching for performance and conducting successful meetings, for example.
+Essential management operating systems or “team tools” should be common to all members.
+These will differ according to need but should include guidelines for such context-independent matters such as priority-setting, brain-storming, planning and managing plans, problem-solving, decision-making and conducting successful meetings, for example.

 Monitor and improve collective performance

 As part of methodical planning and managing of team development, team purpose, principles, definitions and other criteria of competence are agreed on and set.
 At pre-determined intervals, progress is monitored against critical indicators and the plan modified in light of the results.
 At longer intervals, the team development plan is evaluated and a new plan set.